 We can leave things like this and just say that ruby is pass by reference, and we wouldn’t be wrong.
 There’s nothing wrong with this conclusion.
 Many people will tell you that ruby is exclusively pass by reference.

 However, assignment — we’re back to that again — throws in a bit of a monkey wrench.
 In a pure pass by reference language, assignment would be a mutating operation.
-In ruby, it isn’t, and the reason for this was discussed earlier; ruby variables and constants aren’t objects, but are references to objects.
-Assignment merely changes which object is bound to a particular variable.
+In ruby, it isn’t, and the reason for this was discussed earlier; a ruby variable or constant doesn’t contain an actual object.
+Instead, the variable or constant contains a pointer to an object.
+Assignment merely changes that pointer, which causes the variable to be bound to a different object than the one it originally held.

 While we can change which object is bound to a variable inside of a method, we can’t change the binding of the original arguments.
 We can change the objects if the objects are mutable, but the references themselves are immutable as far as the method is concerned.

 This sounds an awful lot like pass by value.
 Since pass by value passes copies of arguments into a method, ruby appears to be making copies of the references, then passing those copies to the method.
-The method can use the references to modify the referenced object, but since the reference itself is a copy, the original reference cannot be changed.
+The method can use the references to mutate the referenced object, but since the reference itself is a copy, the original reference given by the argument cannot be reassigned.

-Given all of this, it’s not uncommon to just say that ruby is pass by reference value, pass by reference of the value, or pass by value of the reference.
-It’s all a little muddy, but the 3 terms mean essentially the same thing: ruby passes around copies of the references.
+Given all of this, it’s not uncommon to just say that ruby is pass by reference value or pass by value of the reference.
+It’s all a little muddy, but the 2 terms mean essentially the same thing: ruby passes around copies of the references.
 In short, ruby is neither pass by value nor pass by reference, but instead employs a third strategy that blends the two strategies.

 Final Mental Model